michaelking178/AdventureGuild/README.md

 Feature Development Priorities (To-Do):

- - Reinstantiate Quest timers on game load.
  - Rewards for Incidents.
  - Implement guild Renown as a means to recruit new Peasants.
  - Implement leveling structure for all characters.
  - Implement Peasant passive income and leveling.
- - Change the quest timer to a difference in DateTime instead of delta time so that it can be updated after closing and reopening the app.

 Additional Tasks: